tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 ```

 The variable example actually cannot be reassigned a value, due to the const declaration.
 To be able to
-reassign in TypeScript/JavaScript is to use the keyword "let":
+reassign in TypeScript/JavaScript is to use the keyword `let`:

 ```ts
 let example: number = 0;